 The Pioneer Woman has become a phenomenon, picking up speed through the years as first a food blog, then a mecca for country home cooks, and by 2010, the site was cashing in over one million dollars in revenue.
 Ree herself has gone from food writer to television personality and business owner with her husband Ladd.

 Ree, in an interview with The New Yorker went on to say, "If I were a single person living in a city, I could support myself, but I probably wouldn't have a blog, because I would have nothing to blog about."

 Her business has soared since then.
-A hit Food Network show, her own Pioneer Woman magazine, best selling cookbooks, a restaurant, a a wildly popular marketplace called The Merc and a new hotel in her town of Pawhuska called The Boarding House.
+A hit Food Network show, her own Pioneer Woman magazine, best-selling cookbooks, a restaurant, a wildly popular mercantile called The Merc and a new hotel in her town of Pawhuska called The Boarding House.
 She has even sold the movie rights to her memoir, Black Heels to Tractor Wheels, to Columbia pictures (and Reese Witherspoon is rumored to play the part).
 And let's not forget her line of kitchenware at Walmart or her line of children's books with Charlie the ranch dog.